skiggety/skiggety-utils/README-firstlife.md

 ### Miscellaneous TODO items

-  - TODO^114: move firstlife to 'zerothlife' repo and rename all mentions of 'firstlife' either to 'zerothlife' or 'zl'
+  - TODO^119: (IN_PROGRESS, NOW) move firstlife to 'zerothlife' repo and rename all mentions of 'firstlife' either to 'zerothlife' or 'zl'
     - TODO^110: after skiggety-utils installer works, start moving over and renaming the actual scripts
     - TODO^109: see what else in ./bin/silliness might belong in zerothlife repo
   - TODO^106: try firstlife on 'hobo' computer